 After successfully upgrading to Drupal 10:

 Performance Monitoring: Keeping an eye on your site’s performance metrics to identify any issues.
-The tools like New Relic or Google Analytics can be of great help in monitoring your site’s performance.
+New Relic and Google Analytics function as performance monitoring tools which provide useful assistance for website monitoring.

 Regular Update: Continue to apply updates and patches as they are released.
-This ensures your site remains secure and performs optimally.
+The system will stay protected while delivering its best possible performance through this practice.

 Optimisation: Take advantage of Drupal 10’s new features to optimise your site.
-This could include implementing the new Claro admin theme for a better user experience or utilising CKEditor 5 for improved content editing.
+The new features can enhance user experience through the Claro admin theme implementation and CKEditor 5 integration which enables advanced content editing capabilities.

 Q9: How can I ensure ongoing maintenance?

 Scheduled Updates: Regularly schedule time for site maintenance and updates.
-This could be a weekly or monthly task depending on your site’s needs.
+The frequency of this task should match the requirements of your website which could be either weekly or monthly.

 Q10: Can I upgrade directly from Drupal 8 to Drupal 10?

 No, you have to update to Drupal 9 first.
 Since Drupal 8 is no longer supported, there is no easy way to upgrade to Drupal 10.
-Making the switch to Drupal 10 easier is ensuring that your website is running on a supported version by upgrading to Drupal 9 first.
+The process of switching to Drupal 10 gets simplified when you first upgrade your website to Drupal 9 because it requires running a supported version.

 Q11: What if a crucial module isn’t ready for Drupal 10?